xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 #### Files

-The `files` property tells lite-xl which files this syntax should be used for.
+The `files` property tells Lite XL which files this syntax should be used for.
 This is a Lua pattern that matches against the full path of the file being opened.
 For example, to match against Markdown files - with either a `.md` or a `.markdown` extension, you could do this:

 ```lua